Dallas DWI Lawyer

 A drunk driving (DWI / DUI) arrest in Texas is a serious criminal matter that requires immediate action from an experienced trial attorney.
 Remember, being charged with DWI does not make you guilty-you have the right to request legal counsel and the right to request a hearing within 15 days of the charge in order to avoid a license suspension.

-As a Dallas DWI defense lawyer, Scott Palmer has spent years helping law-abiding citizens address the serious consequences of a DWI arrest in Texas.
+As a Dallas DWI lawyer, Scott Palmer has spent years helping law-abiding citizens address the serious consequences of a DWI arrest in Texas.
 A drunk driving conviction is not the same as a traffic violation; it is a criminal conviction that will remain on your permanent record.
 Contact our firm for skilled and knowledge counsel.
 With a former prosecutor (Attorney Rebekah Perlstein) and Board Certified Criminal Specialist by the Texas Board of Legal Specialization (Scott Palmer) on staff, we can help address both the criminal charges and the Administrative License Revocation (ALR) hearing which will determine the status of your driver's license.

 Penalties & Consequences for DWI in Texas:

 - Driver's License Suspension / Revocation

 - High-Risk Insurance

 - Jail Time / Community Service

 - Substantial Fines

 Safeguarding Your Rights in a DWI Arrest

 Like any criminal charge, the police and prosecution are required to observe your constitutional rights and follow specific procedures in order to prove their case beyond a reasonable doubt.